-Each area is surveyed six quarters consecutively.
-Each quarter, the sample contains 6 sub-samples: 1/6 of the sample is surveyed for the first time, 1/6 is surveyed for the second time, 1/6 is surveyed for the 6^{th} (and last) time.
+Each cluster area is surveyed six quarters consecutively.
+Each quarter, the sample contains 6 sub-samples: 1/6 of the sample is surveyed for the first time, 1/6 is surveyed for the second time, 1/6 is surveyed for the 6th (and last) time.

-The expansion factor is the population totals (15 years old or more) less the estimated number of persons living in communities.
+The expansion factor is the population totals (15 years old or more) less the estimated number of persons living in collective dwellings.

-- 1. a correction for non-response is made, using several criteria: size of urban unity, number of rooms in the housing, type of housing (individual house, building...), number of new dwellings and region. - 2. an adjustment with the population pyramid (at the middle of the quarter) by fiveyear age groups and gender is made for each sub-sample.
+- 1. a correction for non-response is made, using several criteria: size of urban unity, number of rooms in the housing, type of housing (individual house, building...), number of new dwellings and region. - 2. an adjustment with the population pyramid (at the middle of the quarter) by fiveyear age groups and gender is made for each independent sub-sample.

-The collection method is a face-to-face interview for the first and the last interrogations and a telephone interview for intermediate interrogations (2^{nd} to 5^{th}).
-The first interview lasts on average 15 minutes, the following ones - except the last one - 7 to 9 minutes and the last one 6 minutes.
+The collection method is a face-to-face interview for the first and the last interrogations and a telephone interview for intermediate interrogations (2nd to 5th).
+The first interview, when the full set of questions is asked, lasts on average 15 minutes; the 2nd, to the 5th interviews last 7 minutes and the last one 6 minutes.
+Only a subset of variables are surveyed at successive waves.